The Bankrate promise

 With travel rewards cards, it’s not just the cardholders that can reap the benefits — some cards extend benefits to authorized users, too.
 These users may get many of the same perks as the primary cardholder, such as airport lounge access.
 And while some cards charge an additional fee for adding an authorized user, others don’t.

-However, be sure to check a card’s terms and conditions before applying to see if there is a fee to add authorized users and which card benefits are offered to authorized users.
+If this perk is especially interesting to you, check the card’s terms and conditions before applying to see if there is a fee to add authorized users, as well as which card benefits are offered to authorized users.

 Valuable welcome bonuses